apache/calcite/site/_docs/avatica_json_reference.md

 `catalog` (optional string) The name of a catalog to restrict fetched tables.

+`connectionId` The identifier of the connection to fetch the tables from.

 `schemaPattern` (optional string) A Java Pattern representing schemas to include in fetched tables.

 `tableNamePattern` (optional string) A Java Pattern representing table names to include in fetched tables.